Chicago Rivet & Machine (NYSEAMERICAN:CVR) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Get Rating) in a report issued on Wednesday.
-The firm set a “sell” rating on the stock.
+StockNews.com assumed coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Get Rating) in a report issued on Sunday morning.
+The firm issued a sell rating on the stock.

-Separately, TheStreet cut Chicago Rivet & Machine from a “b-” rating to a “c+” rating in a research report on Tuesday, June 6th.
+Separately, TheStreet downgraded Chicago Rivet & Machine from a b- rating to a c+ rating in a research note on Tuesday, June 6th.

 Chicago Rivet & Machine Company Profile